-The springtime is a very busy time on all farms and now is the time to start getting your cow paddocks ready for the turn out and at the same time making the most out of early grass as cows calve.
+Plan ahead and start getting your cow paddocks ready for the turn out and at the same time make the most out of early grass.

 When getting your paddocks ready it is important to take some factors into consideration.
 Here at FRS we have put together some of our top ten tips for paddock fencing this spring: